 Abdulkarim Al-Eryani Yemeni Scholarship Fund

 At this critical time in Yemen’s history there is a need to support Yemeni scholars in all fields as they help frame the country’s future, document its present and explore its rich cultural heritage of the past.
 AIYS is pleased to announce a new scholarship only for Yemeni scholars, who have little access to research funding.
 Named in honor of the distinguished Yemeni diplomat, Dr. Abdulkarim Al-Eryani, this fund solicits donations from individuals, foundations and corporations.
 Applications by Yemeni scholars for research in Yemen will be reviewed by a select committee of scholars within the membership of AIYS.
 Supporters contributing $100 or more will be listed on the AIYS website.
-Every year AIYS receives about fifty applications from Yemeni scholars for funds to carry out their research in Yemen.
+Every year AIYS receives about eighty applications from Yemeni scholars for funds to carry out their research in Yemen.
 Projects range from explorations of environmental health hazards in Yemen and low technology energy generation projects to work on Yemen cultural heritage and the particular issues facing Yemeni women.
-Our scholarship fund has been shrinking due to budget cuts, and even small contributions can make a big difference.
-The maximum grant for a Yemeni scholar is $2000 and most grants range from $1000 to $1500.
+Even small contributions can make a big difference.
+The maximum grant for a Yemeni scholar is $5000 and most grants range from $1000 to $1500.

 Join these people who have already donated:

 Gerald Feierstein $250

 Fred Lawson $100

 Flagg Miller $10/month (sustaining member since 2023)